No time to read? Download the 4 Smart Habits for Successful Business free PDF now and bookmark the article for later.

 - A strong social media presence is important but ever-changing.
 Don’t put all your eggs in one basket, meaning don't make social media your sole form of marketing.
 Social media platforms like Facebook are increasingly controlling organic exposure, so use social media strategically as one component, one slice of the pie, among several in your marketing strategy- not as a blanket marketing solution.

-- Utilize marketing funnels - this is a fancy way of saying deliver marketing messages to potential customers unique to where they are in the buying journey.
+- Marketing funnels - this is a fancy way of saying deliver marketing messages to potential customers unique to where they are in the buying journey.
 Funnels are a great way to deliver valuable content and position you as the authority on a topic.

 - Develop an email list long before you launch your site and send out awareness emails letting customers know what’s to come and teasing the excitement of launching a new business (more on this later in this post).